Best hikes in Yosemite Valley.

 Always check the weather forecast and stay alert for dark clouds.

+5. Be Bear Aware: Black bears are active within Yosemite.
 Follow these guidelines to avoid any negative interactions with a black bear.

-🐻 Note: bear spray is illegal in Yosemite!
+🐻 Note: bear spray is prohibited in Yosemite!

 6. Check Trail Conditions: In the winter as well as the spring and fall, snow fall can result in trail closures as well as dangerous conditions – confirm trails are open before heading out.